eliepark/Domestic_Violence_Prediction/README.md

 3. Reddit Modeling

-	- This tests three popular models used for NLP: Naive Bayes Classifier, Random Forest Classifier, and Logistic Regression.
+	- This tests three popular models used for NLP: Naive Bayes Classifier, Random Forest Classifier, and Logistic Regression, on the processed dataset from (2).
 Best parameters are tested with `GridSearchCV` and feature importances and thresholding for the best model are shown.

 4. Twitter API